Abhishek-Gautam222/Demo-Delta/README.md

-# Demo-Delta
+# Delta-Demo
-This is a Demo for Git &amp; Github class
+This is a Demo for Git &amp; Github class.